-The ancient Roman town of Arae Flaviae, present-day Rottweil, has an alliance with the Eidgenossenschaft of thirteen Orte (or cantons) since 1519 and from 1463 already the status of zugewandter Ort.
-Besides Mülhouse, Rottweil is the only city with this status that is not part of modern Switzerland, as it took shape in and after the French period 1798-1803 and the new Constitution in 1848.
+The ancient Roman town of Arae Flaviae, present-day Rottweil, has an alliance with the Eidgenossenschaft of thirteen Orte (or cantons) since 1519.
+The town had already the status of zugewandter Ort since 1467.

-The commercial city of Basel was cautious about the jurisdiction of foreign judges (fremde Richter).
-Also in the Schwabenkrieg or Schweizerkrieg of 1499 this already played an important role and also in the treaty of Westphalia in 1648 this is shown again.
-Sovereignty and juridical jurisdiction are closely intertwined, as the current Brexit once again shows.
+The commercial city of Basel was cautious because of the jurisdiction of foreign judges (fremde Richter).
+This issue also played a role the Schwabenkrieg or Schweizerkrieg in 1499.
+The Peace Treaty of Westphalia in 1648 mentioned this issue again.